 Earl Grey Crème Brûlée Tart is one of those desserts that will stay in your memory bank of downright delicious desserts!
-The sweet shortcrust pastry has ground earl grey tea leaves in the dough, imparting a sensational taste and fragrance.
-The custard filling is also steeped with that beautiful bergamot taste, and then the satisfying crack of caramelised sugar tops it off!
+With a flakey, buttery sweet shortcrust pastry, filled with steeped earl grey custard and topped with a caramelised sugar - this has all the distinctive flavours of the French treat we love.

 My love affair with earl grey tea continues today with this fantastic cross between French and British culture (we'll get onto that next!).
 I adore baking with it, this simple tea leaf is one of my all-time favourite flavour enhancers for any baked good.
 It's fragrant, subtle and undeniably sophisticated.